FaxAPI/Fax-REST-API/README.md

 You can use the Sub User API to create a subuser

-1. Create a [request](/docs/user-management/sub-user/request.md) and create a subuser
+1. Create a <a href='/docs/user-management/sub-user/request.md' id='sub-user-request' class='anchor' aria-hidden='true'>request</a> and create a subuser

 <ul><details><summary><strong>cURL</strong></summary><p>